Taro leaves are edible greens that have been enjoyed in many parts of Asia and the Pacific for centuries.

 Both of these things can give you more energy during the day.

-As it turns out, taro leaves may help to promote healthy skin, which is exciting news for those looking for natural remedies to common skin issues.
+As it turns out, taro leaves may help promote healthy skin, which is exciting news for those looking for natural remedies to common skin issues.

 These green-tinted leaves contain a variety of nutrients that can help support healthy skin.